Zearin/textmate_wiki/Hidden-Settings.md

     defaults write com.macromates.TextMate.preview volumeSettings '{ "/net/" = { extendedAttributes = 0; }; }'

-## Disabling Tab Re-ordering

-When opening a document it will be placed to the right of the current one (in the tab bar) even if the document being opened is already in the tab bar, this is to make ⌘W work to “close and go back” without having to keep a list of previously selected tabs.

-This feature can now be disabled using:

-    defaults write com.macromates.TextMate.preview disableTabReordering -bool YES

-Note though that if one selects multiple documents to open then it will potentially re-order the tab bar so that the documents selected are adjacent.

 ## Disabling Restore of Open Tabs

 When opening a folder TextMate will restore open tabs and file browser state from the last time you had this folder open.
 The behavior can be disabled using: